-What is Bridging Finance?
+What is a Bridging Loan?

 Purchasing Property at Auction

-As I mentioned above, bridging is short-term finance, and lenders will always require an “exit” strategy at the point of application.
+As mentioned above, bridging is short-term finance, and lenders will always require an “exit” strategy at the point of application.
 When purchasing auction property, there are three standard ‘exit’ options:

-- Refurbish the property and sell it
+- Refurbish the property and sell it on

 - Refurbish the property and retain as a buy to let

-If you intend to let the property out, you’ll need a Decision in Principle (DIP/AIP) for a buy to let mortgage when you apply for the bridging finance; this is something our brokers will be able to help you with.
-You can read more about purchasing property at auction, here.
+If you intend to let the property out, you’ll need a Decision in Principle (DIP/AIP) for a buy to let mortgage when you apply for the bridging finance; this is something our expert brokers will be able to help you with.
+You can read more about purchasing property at auction here.

 Refurbishing Buy to Let Property

 Bridging finance for refurbishment falls into two categories: light and heavy.
-Light refurbishment generally covers anything that isn’t a structural change and doesn’t require planning permission: updating general wear-and-tear, replacing kitchens and bathrooms, or installing measures to increase EPC ratings.
+Light refurbishment generally covers anything that isn’t a structural change and doesn’t require planning permission, such as updating general wear-and-tear, replacing kitchens and bathrooms, or installing measures to increase EPC ratings.
 Making improvements to your buy to let properties not only opens up the potential to charge higher monthly rents, but it can also increase the value of the property!